telerik/winforms-docs/knowledge-base/svg-image-column-in-gridview.md

 ````

->caution Please have in mind that the complexity of the vector images and the number of records may affect the rows resizing or scrolling performance.
+>caution Please have in mind that the complexity of the vector images and the number of records may affect the row resizing or scrolling performance.

 # See Also